shaka3507/fieldnotr/README.md

 ## How to run application
 - To get Express server started
-  - Run the following on command line: `cd server && nvm use && npm install && npm run dev`
+  - Run the following on the command line from the root of the directory: `cd server && nvm use && npm install && npm run dev`
   - Should see the following message:
   ```
   Server is running on port 8002